Metaswitch/clearwater-readthedocs/Manual Install.md

 Lastly, we need to make sure the Clearwater nodes can all talk to each other.
 To do this, you will need to open up some ports in the firewalls in your network.
 The ports used by Clearwater are listed in [Clearwater IP Port Usage](Clearwater IP Port Usage).
 Configure all of these ports to be open to the appropriate hosts before continuing to the next step.

+### Setting up S-CSCF configuration

+If I-CSCF functionality is enabled, then you will need to set up the S-CSCF configuration.
+S-CSCF configuration is stored in the s_cscf.json file in `/etc/clearwater` on each sprout node.
+The file stores the configuration of each S-CSCF, their capabilities, and their relative weighting and priorities.

+The file is in stored in JSON format, an example is:

+    {
+       "s-cscfs" : [
+           {   "server" : "sip:<sprout_domain>:5052;transport=TCP",
+               "priority" : 0,
+               "weight" : 100,
+               "capabilities" : [<comma separated capabilities]
+           }
+       ]
+    }

 ## Where next?

 Once you've reached this point, your Clearwater deployment is ready to handle calls.
 See the following pages for instructions on making your first call and running the supplied regression test suite.